 Second, tonnes and tonnes of perfectly edible food never gets eaten.
 Either it’s lost to poor logistics and inadequate storage, or it’s thrown away by consumers.

-And this is in a world where obesity is increasing sharply in all regions, yet nearly a billion people still go to bed hungry every night.
+And this is in a world where sharply in all regions, yet nearly a billion people still go to bed hungry every night.
 According to the Food and Agriculture Organisation, the Covid-19 pandemic could add a further 100 million people to this distressing hunger toll.

 Good food that doesn’t cost the earth